-The Terrorist Sentence is a famous scenic spot on a map.
-Nazi Germany, Gestapo and SS headquarters.
-It was the focus of the cruel slaughter of Jews in Nazi Germany.
-The atmosphere at the scene was a bit gloomy and terrible.
+The terrorist execution ground is a famous attraction on the map.
+It was the headquarters of Nazi Germany, the Gestapo and the SS.
+It was the focus of the brutal slaughter of Jews by Nazi Germany.
+The atmosphere at the scene was indeed a bit gloomy.

-Berlin's horror ring is next to the memorial to the murdered Jews, which was the scene of the Nazi massacre of Jews in Germany.
-It's very dark and horrible here.
-The exhibition area is full of pictures and texts showing the scene of Nazi murder.
-It's really horrible to see.
-Nevertheless, they still respect the Germans.
-They face up to their own history so much better than Japan.
+The terrorist execution ground in Berlin is next to the Memorial to the Murdered Jews, which was the place where the German Nazis slaughtered Jews.
+It is very eerie and terrifying here.
+The exhibition area shows the scenes of the Nazi killings in pictures and texts.
+It is really scary to watch.
+But they still respect the Germans.
+They face their own history so squarely, which is much better than Little Japan.